 Cost of an agent?

-In markets like Buffalo NY, Realtors acting as renter’s agents get paid by the landlord’s broker and do not charge the renter a fee.
-So in essence, it is a free service, but you can pay the Realtor up front as well if you need extended service.
+In markets like Buffalo, NY, Realtors acting as renter’s agents get paid by the landlord’s broker and do not charge the renter a fee.
+So in essence, it is a free service, but you can pay the realtor up front as well if you need extended service.
 In markets like New York City, these broker’s fees are pushed down to the renter.
 In some instances, the landlord even tries to have the renter pay for the landlord’s broker.
 Know the rules for your market.
 They can be found at your local Association of Realtors, NAR.
-In New York State, a broker shall not be paid by both sides of a transaction, unless both sides agree that both will pay the broker.
+In New York State a broker shall not be paid by both sides of a transaction, unless both sides agree that both will pay the broker.

-A good renter’s agents can bring:
+A good renter’s agent can bring: